cvonelm/cbus/doc/cbus.md

 the argument is the name given to the application by the daemon, which has this structure: "/\_unamed/\\w{20,20}"

-###Retrieving the token
+###Authentication

-Certain function calls or signals may not be send by every application.
+Certain messages may not be send by regular users, for example a message invoking system shutdown.
+Authentication in the cbus ecosystem is done via token files.

 The token is the content of the file with the name **[base\_dir]/auth/[receiver]/[function]** for functions or **[base\_dir]/auth/[sender]/[signal name]** for  signals.